Cookie04CZ/GlyphRepair/README.md

 # Repairing another document(s)

 If you load another similar document into GlyphRepair, you will notice that many glyphs in the column are already green.
 That means you've already mapped and saved them in the database.
 However, real-world documents rarely use exactly the same glyphs, so you need to find and map the missing ones.
 Simply click on Next Unmapped and GlyphRepair will find them.
 In practice, GlyphRepair will make large jumps in the glyph list or even skip entire fonts, making manual navigation difficult.
 If you make a mistake, use Previously Mapped button to easily go back.
 However, its history is remembered only for currently opened document.

+If you do it right, you will just keep pressing the Enter key until

 # Repairing only selected pages or fonts